 Law enforcement and industry partcipants were high with praise after observing ROC-integrated technology performing challenging face recognition searches across large databases.
 Whether it was searching 50M face records on a single laptop, or 1M face records on a mobile device without a backend connection, the postive hits returned in near real-time demonstrated the unprecedented capability offered in the rapidly evolving ROC SDK.

+We are pleased to announce the release of ROC SDK v1.4, which advances a breakthrough set of commercial-off-the-shelf face recognition algorithms.
 This newest SDK version introduces efficiency improvements, improved face detection, new API features, and a gender estimation algorithm.
 A major milestone has been reached as this version supports enrollment and matching on Android mobile devices.
 With the efficiency of ROC SDK, a commodity phone can now perform on-device searching of up to one million face records in a matter of seconds.